How does Beam AI help with Structural Steel Takeoffs?

 1. Completely Automated Takeoffs in 4 Simple Steps

-Traditional takeoff methods require estimators to manually outline beams, columns, and trusses, which is not only time-consuming but also leaves room for human error.
+Traditional structural steel takeoff methods require estimators to manually outline beams, columns, and trusses, which is not only time-consuming but also prone to human error.
 Even with digital takeoff tools, users still have to interact with each component individually, slowing down the entire bidding cycle.

 Step 1.
 Upload Your Plans - Simply drop your PDF plan sets into Beam AI’s platform.
 No need to trace or scale drawings manually - just upload and go.

-Step 3: AI takes quantities off: AI automatically processes the plans and extracts detailed steel quantities, dimensions and weight calculations.
+Step 3: AI takes quantities off: Our AI identifies and measures all structural steel elements automatically.

 2. Process Multiple Takeoffs at Once